 Determine cadence for measuring and reporting out (Monthly and Quarterly to track sentiment trends over time)

 Step 6: Implement Voice of the Customer Collaboration Tools

 Is it possible to implement a cross-organizational Voice of the Customer program at your organization without a tool that puts customer feedback and collaboration together in one place?
 Yes.
 Will the manual effort required to do so mean increased time and resources?
 Also, yes.

 Using natural language processing, Loop connects feedback across sources, extracts meaningful insights from customer feedback, so that VOC teams can proactively identify issues impacting retention and sales, and pivot company initiatives to address them.

 Once teams are collaborating in Loop, it is super easy to assign actions and share links to specific feedback, reports, and action plans.

 Assign a specific action to a team member based on trends in customer feedback

 Use filters to curate important views and share links with team members for visibility

 Track the impact of the actions on customer feedback over time

-We’ve seen the best use of Loop happen when individuals across functions have access to the tool.
-From cross-functional leaders in Customer Experience, Product Management, and Marketing, to frontline representatives in Sales, Services, and Support, being able to understand customer feedback in real-time can drive major value across your company and for your customers.
+We’ve seen the best use of Loop happen when people” across functions have access to the tool.
+From cross-functional leaders in Customer Experience, Product Management, Project Management, and Marketing, to frontline representatives in Sales, Services, and Support, being able to understand customer feedback in real-time can drive major value across your company and for your customers.